Non-Gaussian diffusion near surfaces

-It is generally accepted that the transport properties of tracer particles in complex media can be vastly different from those observed in simple fluids.
-In the bulk of simple fluids, beyond molecular length and time scales, the motion of a colloidal particle satisfies two important properties: (i) its mean squared displacement (MSD) increases linearly with time (diffusive behavior) and (ii) the probability distribution functions (PDF) of position increments are Gaussian.
+The transport properties of colloidal particles in complex media can be very different from those observed in simple fluids.
+In the bulk of simple fluids, beyond molecular length and time scales, the motion of a colloidal particle satisfies two important properties: (i) its Mean Squared Displacement (MSD) increases linearly with time (diffusive behavior) and (ii) the probability distribution functions (PDF) of position increments are Gaussian.
 In complex media, exhibiting dynamical and spatial heterogeneities, or in presence of flows or active forces, both properties (i) and (ii) are generally not satisfied.
-Examples range from non-Gaussian transport in hydrodynamic flows, with consequences for chemical delivery in microfluidic environments \cite{aminian2016boundaries}, to the wide body of experimental observations of {\em anomalous} diffusion in complex fluids and biological media \cite{bressloff2013stochastic,hofling2013anomalous,ernst2012fractional,tolic2004anomalous,shen2017single} .
+Examples range from non-Gaussian transport in hydrodynamic flows, with consequences for chemical delivery in microfluidic environments \cite{aminian2016boundaries}, to experimental observations of {\em anomalous} diffusion in complex fluids and biological media \cite{bressloff2013stochastic,hofling2013anomalous,ernst2012fractional,tolic2004anomalous,shen2017single}.